BryanC21/Cloud_Project2/ReadME.md

   Request:
   ```
   {
-    "menu_id": INT "ID of the menu item to delete Ex.
+    "id": INT "ID of the menu item to delete Ex.
 1",
   }
   ```
   Response: